Hello Machine Bros!

 Now we are going to show you how we position the face so as not to compromise the integrity of the model.

 You will notice that 3D printing the face in this way does not compromise the integrity of the mouth or teeth with supports, in addition, the supports are placed in places that are easy to remove and carry out any post-processing such as sanding or polishing, this in order to eliminate the mark of the supports.

-Also, note that the locations of the supports are positioned that it doesn’t matter if they leave any mark because they are behind the face.
+Also, note that the locations of the supports are positioned so that it doesn’t matter if they leave any marks because they are behind the face.

-The obvious disadvantage of orienting the 3D model in this position is that more supports are required, so we sacrifice print time and quantity of material for print quality.
+The obvious disadvantage of orienting the 3D model in this position is that more supports are required, so we sacrifice printing time and quantity of material for print quality.

 If you want to see how we configure this Predator model, you just have to access the following link 3D Print – Predator.